Menu

 EECP Info Sessions & Final Community Action Project Presentations

-EECP applications for the 2024-2025 program will open in the spring
+EECP applications for the 2024-2025 program are now closed (deadline June 30)

 Complete applications include the following: